Market analysts are surprised: Real estate professionals get an average conversion rate of 10 percent with their real estate listing descriptions.

-“You will have difficulty avoiding feeling on top of the world when you see the sprawling entertaining space outside to the outdoor living room past the tennis courts and guest house, to the stunning infinity pool and tranquil lake for the first time.”
+“You will have difficulty avoiding feeling on top of the world.
+You will realize it when you see the sprawling entertaining space outside to the outdoor living room past the tennis courts and guest house, to the stunning infinity pool and tranquil lake for the first time.”

 “On 2.5 acres of premier lakefront acreage, this French Chateau is the crème de la crème in prestigious Stone Creek Ranch.”

-“2.5 acres of premier lakefront acreage will give you privacy and exclusivity, making this crème de la crème French Chateau in prestigious Stone Creek Ranch the perfect place to retreat to on weekends.”
+“2.5 acres of premier lakefront acreage will give you privacy and exclusivity.
+It makes this crème de la crème French Chateau in prestigious Stone Creek Ranch the perfect place to retreat to on your weekends.”

 Why You Want To Combine Pictures With Text In Your Listing Descriptions

-In the section above, I made the case for good listing descriptions and how often the classic copywriting error of confusing features with benefits occurs in the real estate world.
+In the section above, I made a case for good listing descriptions and how often the classic copywriting error of confusing features with benefits occurs in real estate.

-This might have given the impression that the real estate or listing description is the most important element in influencing visitors to become customers.
+This might have given the impression that the real estate or listing description is the most crucial element in influencing visitors to become customers.

 But that’s not entirely the case.

-It’s pictures, but not just pictures.
-It’s pictures combined with benefits rich text to create listing descriptions that sell.
+It’s pictures combined with benefits-rich text to create listing descriptions that sell.

-First, let me give you some interesting facts and inspiring quotes that make the case for visuals or pictures.
+First, let me give you some interesting facts and inspiring quotes that make a case for visuals or pictures.

-And according to Hubspot, 46 percent of marketers sat photography is critical to their current marketing and storytelling strategies.
+And according to Hubspot, 46 percent of marketers say photography is critical to their current marketing and storytelling strategies.